Burke Mountain · Coquitlam

 Decision framework

-Is Burke Mountain actually the right fit for your move?
+Is Burke Mountain actually the right fit?

-Burke Mountain is a strong fit if…
+Burke is a strong fit if…

 • You value parks, trails, and a stronger outdoor family lifestyle.

-Burke Mountain may be less ideal if…
+Burke may be less ideal if…

 • You strongly prefer older established streets and mature legacy lots.